Skip to content

 Call them walkers, wheelchairs, carts or whatever you’d like, but they’re a great solution for a cat who has significant mobility issues.
 While the walker may not immediately solve the immobility issue, it may help in three areas over time: Work on muscle development, help your cat become more mobile and increase your CH cat’s quality of life.

 Many pet wheelchairs are available online; however, they can be quite pricey.
-However, you can easily make your own walker for $20 (post goes live Monday!).
+However, you can easily make your own walker for $20.

 If you decide a walker may be helpful for your cat, there are a few things to keep in mind: